aristosMiliaressis/pwnctl/README.md

 ### In Scope checking rules

-- Domains are in scope if there is a matching DomainRegex type ScopeDefinition
+- DomainNames are in scope if there is a matching DomainRegex type ScopeDefinition
-- Hosts are in scope if there is a matching CIDR ScopeDefinition
+- NetworkHosts are in scope if there is a matching CIDR ScopeDefinition
-- Hosts are in scope if an A record is found linking them to an in scope domain
+- NetworkHosts are in scope if an A record is found linking them to an in scope domain
-- Endpoints are in scope if there is a matching UrlRegex type ScopeDefinition
+- HttpEndpoints are in scope if there is a matching UrlRegex type ScopeDefinition
-- DNSRecords/Services/Endpoints/Parameters are in scope if they are related to an in scope domain or host
+- DomainNameRecords/NetworkSockets/HttpEndpoints/HttpParameters are in scope if they are related to an in scope domain or host

 ### Scope Configuration